How to Get a Business Loan with Tax Liens

 Your debt ratio is the total amount you owe divided by the total amount of credit available to you.
 It is a ratio which expresses how well you manage credit.
 For example, if you owe 15k and have a credit limit of $30k, your debt ratio is 50%.
 A lower debt ratio will be viewed more favorably.

-Because of this, you might want to direct any excess cash to paying down debt on credit cards or loans if it will improve your debt ratio.
+Because of this, you might want to direct any excess cash to paying down debt on credit cards or consolidating business loans if it will improve your debt ratio.
 Lenders do not just look at the tax lien, they take into account every fixed monthly payment for which your business is responsible.
 This is why a repayment plan is not a guarantee that you will be approved for a loan, particularly if it raises your monthly debt payments to a level which worries a lender about your ability to repay.

 Getting a business loan with a tax lien is hard, but it can be done.
 Some simple steps like enrolling in a payment plan with the IRS and making small improvements to your credit history and business banking accounts can help make obtaining a business loan with a tax lien a reality